codeurjc-students/2025-GoEventsNow/README.md

 > These functionalities represents the minimum required for the application to operate correctly and provide the event browsing and ticket management experience:

 - **Anonymous User** 🕵️:
-    * View and explore the main list of events.
+    - View and explore the main list of events.
-    * View and explore the main list of participants.
+    - View and explore the main list of participants.
-    * View detailed information about specific events (description, category, date, location, participants, image, reviews) and participants (description, category, image).
+    - View detailed information about specific events (description, category, date, location, participants, image, reviews) and participants (description, category, image).
 - **Registered User** 👤:
-    * Secure user registration and authentication.
+    - Secure user registration and authentication.
-    * Proile management: personal details, image, email, purchase history, followed participants, favorites events.
+    - Proile management: personal details, image, email, purchase history, followed participants, favorites events.
-    * Purchase event tickets.
+    - Purchase event tickets.
-    * Cancel previous purchased tickets.
+    - Cancel previous purchased tickets.
 - **Administrator User** 👑:
-    * Perform CRUD (Add, delete, and modify) operations on Events.
+    - Add, delete, and modify operations on Events.
-    * Perform CRUD (Add, delete, and modify) operations on Participants.
+    - Add, delete, and modify operations on Participants.

 ### 🥈 **Intermediate**

 > Functionalities that adds value and improves user experience:

-* **Advanced Search** 🔎:
+- **Advanced Search** 🔎:
-    * Filter events by category, date, participant and other event information.
+    - Filter events by category, date, participant and other event information.
-    * Search through keyword search bar.
+    - Search through keyword search bar.
-    * Combine multiple filters to refine results.
+    - Combine multiple filters to refine results.
-* **Review System** ⭐:
+- **Review System** ⭐:
-    * **Registered User:** Add, modify, and delete their own reviews.
+    - **Registered User:** Add, modify, and delete their own reviews.
-    * **Administrator User:** Manage and moderate user generated reviews.
+    - **Administrator User:** Manage and moderate user generated reviews.
-* **Image Upload** 🖼️:
+- **Image Upload** 🖼️:
-    * Upload and update profile images for registered users and participants.
+    - Upload and update profile images for registered users and participants.
-    * Upload event promotional posters and images.
+    - Upload event promotional posters and images.
-* **Statistics Charts** 📊:
+- **Statistics Charts** 📊:
-    * Bar chart displaying the number of tickets sold per event.
+    - Bar chart displaying the number of tickets sold per event.
-    * Pie chart that categorize sales based on event types.
+    - Pie chart that categorize sales based on event types.
-* **Help** ❓:
+- **Help** ❓:
-    * Implementation of a help center that includes a FAQ section with common questions and issues.
+    - Implementation of a help center that includes a FAQ section with common questions and issues.
-* **Social Interaction** ❤️:
+- **Social Interaction** ❤️:
-    * Functionality for registered users to save and manage a personalized list of favorite events.
+    - Functionality for registered users to save and manage a personalized list of favorite events.
-    * Functionality for registered users to follow participants to receive upcoming events and other information.
+    - Functionality for registered users to follow participants to receive upcoming events and other information.

 ### 🥇 **Advanced**

 > Functionality that allows obtaining the final version of the application, which are more complex, requiring algorithmic implementation, additional technologies or external service integration:

-* **Personalized Recommendation System** 🧠:
+- **Personalized Recommendation System** 🧠:
-    * Algorithm that generates personalized event feeds for each user, by analyzing user preferences based on:
+    - Algorithm that generates personalized event feeds for each user, by analyzing user preferences based on:
-        * Previously consumed genres or categories.
+        - Previously consumed genres or categories.
-        * Event popularity metrics like number of tickets sold or rating.
+        - Event popularity metrics like number of tickets sold or rating.
-* **Digital Ticketing (PDF)** 📄:
+- **Digital Ticketing (PDF)** 📄:
-    * Automatic generation of tickets in PDF format after successful purchase.
+    - Automatic generation of tickets in PDF format after successful purchase.
-* **Email Service** 📧:
+- **Email Service** 📧:
-    * Allow users to contact support through email.
+    - Allow users to contact support through email.
-    * Sends automated emails to users (purchase confirmations, reminders).
+    - Sends automated emails to users (purchase confirmations, reminders).
-* **Geolocation** 🗺️:
+- **Geolocation** 🗺️:
-    * Use of Google Maps/OpenStreetMap for event location display.
+    - Use of Google Maps/OpenStreetMap for event location display.
-* **Real-Time Notifications** 🔔:
+- **Real-Time Notifications** 🔔:
-    * Implementation of WebSockets for live alerts (sold-out tickets, newly added events).
+    - Implementation of WebSockets for live alerts (sold-out tickets, newly added events).
-* **Simulated Resale/Transfer** 🔄:
+- **Simulated Tickets Payment** 🔄:
-    * Implementation of a system to simulate tickets resales or tranfers between users.
+    - Implementation of a simulated payment gateway system to simulate a secure payment process .
-* **Sentiment Analysis (AI Rating)** 🤖✨:
+- **Sentiment Analysis (AI Rating)** 🤖:
-    * Automatic processing of user reviews in events by using NLP (Natural Language Processing) to classify coments.
+    - Automatic processing of user reviews in events by using NLP (Natural Language Processing) to classify coments.
 The process works as follows:
-        * Each comment receives a sentiment label (Positive, Neutral or Negative), a sentiment score (0.00-1.00) and a rating AI based on the review.
+        - Each comment receives a sentiment label (Positive, Neutral or Negative), a sentiment score (0.00-1.00) and a rating AI based on the review.
-        * The interface displays and compares both user rating and AI rating for error detection and to improve the recommendation system.
+        - The interface displays and compares both user rating and AI rating for error detection and to improve the recommendation system.

 ---

 ## 🔍 *Analysis*

 ### 📱 **Screens & Navigation**